 Heritage Assets are recognised and measured (including the treatment of revaluation gains and losses) in accordance with the Council's accounting policies on property, plant and equipment.
 However, some of the measurement rules are relaxed in relation to heritage assets as detailed below.
 Smaller individual items with a value of less than £10,000 are not recognised unless they form part of a significant collection.
-The accounting policies in relation to heritage assets are also presented below.
+The accounting policies in relation to heritage assets that are deemed to include elements of intangible heritage assets are also presented below.

 The Council's heritage asset collections are relatively static and acquisitions and donations are rare.
-Where they do occur acquisitions are initially recognised at cost and donations are recognised at valuation, using the appropriate methodology for the specific collection.
+Where they do occur, acquisitions are initially recognised at cost and donations are recognised at valuation, using the appropriate methodology for the specific collection.
 The Council's materiality is consistent with the policy for Property, Plant and Equipment.

 Unless otherwise detailed below for a specific collection, all heritage assets are reported in the Balance Sheet at insurance valuation.
-These insurance valuations are reviewed by internal subject experts on an annual basis to reflect any changes for damage, authenticity or deterioration in condition.
+Aligned with the Council's annual insurance policy renewal these insurance valuations are reviewed to reflect any changes for damage, authenticity or deterioration in condition.